-- · One Intel Xeon E-2100 Processor family - Four DIMM slots - · Redundant and cabled AC power supply units - · Up to eight 3.5-inch or four 3.5-inch SAS, SATA drives or SSDs
+- · One Intel Xeon, Core i3, Pentium, or Celeron processor - Four DIMM slots - · Redundant and cabled AC power supply units - $\cdot$ $\,$ Up to eight 3.5-inch or four 3.5-inch SAS, SATA drives, or SSDs.

-For more information about supported drives, see the Drive specifications section.
+For more information, see the Technical specifications section.

-NOTE: All instances of SAS, SATA drives, and SSDs are referred to as drives in this document, unless specified otherwise.
+() NOTE: All instances of SAS, SATA drives, and SSDs are referred to as drives in this document, unless specified otherwise.

-- · Front view of the system
+- Front view of the system

-- · Rear view of the system
+- Rear view of the system

 - Inside the system

 - Locating the information tag of your system

-- · System information label
+- System information label